 Does LC impact the color quality of lighting?

 No. Work in [3] shows that, for a DC-balanced modulating signal, with a non-varying average value, any fluctuations in the instantaneous driving current due to data modulation do not have any significant impact on the measured light quality metrics.

+Power consumption

+LEDs are being used for illumination and communications, removing constraints on the transmit power for the downlink.

+Using LC for uplink can be more power consuming.
+However, as discussed above in “how does uplink of LC-systems work”, when power consumption is an issue, the uplink could use infrared radiation or RF for uplink with similar level of power consumption as current 802.11 devices.

 System Architecture

 LC may be able to use the basic service set (BSS), extended service set (ESS) and independent basic service set (IBSS).
 It is envisioned that infrastructure BSS such as shown in Figure 5 can be the most straightforward deployment.
 Here a LED-light serves as an AP with several stations associated to it.
-Since the coverage of one LED-light is usually limited in several square meters, neighboring BSSs may be interconnected by a distribution system (DS) to form an ESS in order to cover a large area.
+The coverage of one LED-light is usually limited in several square meters which can be easily calculated as the transmitter can be modelled as a Lambertian emitter [30].
+Therefore neighboring BSSs may be interconnected by a distribution system (DS) to form an ESS in order to cover a large area.
+Interference may be experienced in the overlapped areas and coordination among neighboring BSSs can be helpful.
 Such architecture is especially suitable for enterprise use cases where multiple LED-lights coexist in the same room.
 IBSS, where stations communicate with one another directly in an ad-hoc manner, may also be useful.
+For example, an LED flashlight on a mobile device can be used as the transmitting device to directly communicate with another mobile device [29].

 In addition, Figure 6 shows a general system level architecture for a LC deployment.
 The visible light spectrum can be used to provide both illumination and communications, while the infrared spectrum can be used from mobile devices to provide the uplink.